 Having braces put onto your teeth can effectively straighten them and make them more beautiful.
-Most people don’t develop perfectly aligned and straight teeth, and this can be frustrating for those who are self-conscious about the way that their smile looks.
+Most people don’t develop perfectly aligned and straight teeth.
+This can be frustrating for those who are self-conscious about the way that their smile looks.
 Thankfully, visiting orthodontists in Nashville can solve this problem by fitting you for braces.
-It’s up to you and the orthodontists in Nashville what type of braces you are fitted for, but they all work to make your teeth straighter and more beautiful.
+It’s up to you and the orthodontists in Nashville what type of braces you are fitted for.
+They all work to make your teeth straighter and more beautiful.

 Why People Get Braces?

 People of all ages get braces, from the younger generation to those who are considered a bit older.
 Having a gorgeous smile is never something that’s just for the kids.
 Having great teeth can boost your confidence and make you feel better about yourself.
-Most people get braces for this very reason, and it’s to do with their self-esteem and the way that they perceive themselves.
-If you are feeling bad about your own smile, braces can be ideal for you or someone you love who feels the same way about their own teeth.
+Most people get braces for this very reason.
+It’s to do with their self-esteem and the way that they perceive themselves.
+If you are feeling bad about your own smile, braces can be ideal for you.
+Maybe, someone you love feels the same way about their own teeth.